 We start by noting that $\tilde{A}x^{\beta_1}$ represents the value of the abandonment option, while $\tilde{A}2x^{\beta_1}$ represents the value of the replacement option when the demand is x.
 This representation is coherent with the classical theory since we are assuming that the exit option is only available after the replacement.
 Therefore in each moment until the scrapping, it is only possible to make one decision.
 Proposition 6.4.
 Let Π_i , with i = 1, 2 be given by (4.6) and \tilde{A} and α be defined as in Equation (6.2) by setting that $\theta_2 = 1$.
-Then, the solution of (3.5) is as follows: - when $R \ge R^$, the value function, \mathcal{W} , is given by (6.7), and $\tilde{A}1 > 0$ given by (6.8); - when $R < R^$, the value function, \mathcal{W} , is given by (6.9), and $\tilde{A}2 > 0$ given by (6.10).
+Then, the solution of (3.5) is as follows: - When $R \geq R^$, the value function, W, is given by (6.7), and $\tilde{A}1 > 0$ given by (6.8); - When $R < R^$, the value function, W, is given by (6.9), and $\tilde{A}2 > 0$ given by (6.10).
 Additionally, ζ is the unique positive solution to Equation (4.9) satisfying $\zeta > \alpha$.
 Finally, we study the impact of changing the drift and/or the volatility in the parameter R^ .
 As we show in the next proposition, the situation depicted in Figure 5 is more likely to occur than the situation depicted in Figure 4 with increasing the drift or the volatility.
 Proposition 6.5.
 Consider $R^(\mu, \sigma) \equiv R^$, with R^ defined as in (6.6).
 Then the functions $R^(\cdot, \sigma)$ and $R^(\mu, \cdot)$ are both decreasing.
-7. Conclusion This paper considers the problem of a producing firm that has the option to replace its current production process by a riskier / less risky one.
+7. CONCLUSION This paper considers the problem of a producing firm that has the option to replace its current production process by a riskier / less risky one.
 The concept of risk here considered relies on the structure of the running payoff function, as described before.
 Our main result is that the time until the decision of replacement increases when the risk associated with the replacement option increases.
 Additionally, if the firm evaluates the replacement option taking into account the abandonment option, then its decision regarding replacement is anticipated.
 But not only the timing changes, but also there is a clear change in the structure of the values of the economic indicator that lead to the decision.
 In fact, if, on the one hand, when we increase the level of risk of the alternative production process the replacement is optimal for large levels of the economic indicator, on the other hand, if we decrease, the replacement is optimal for small levels of the economic indicator.
-Acknowledgements We thank an anonymous referee for comments and suggestions that enhanced our original manuscript.
-Funding: This work was supported by the Portuguese Foundation for Science and Technology [grants number SFRH/BD/102186/2014, CEMAPRE - UID/MULTI/00491/2019 and FARO_PTDC/EGE-ECO/30535/2017].
-A. Proofs Unless otherwise stated, we assume, without loss of generality, that R = 0.
+A. APPENDIX - Proofs Unless otherwise stated, we assume, without loss of generality, that R=0.

 A.1.
 Section 4 Before we prove Propositions 4.1 and 4.2, we state an auxiliary lemma, which will simplify the proof of this proposition.
-Lemma 1.1.
+Lemma A.1.
 Equation (4.5) (resp., (4.9)) has a unique solution, δ (resp., ζ).